 As opposed to someone hacking your website, these attacks rarely damage your site but temporarily shut it down.

 What steps can you take to protect yourself?
-We recommend using a 3rd party security service such as Cloudflare or Sucuri which certainly secure WordPress website from possible DDos.
+We recommend using a 3rd party security service such as Cloudflare or Sucuri which certainly secure WordPress websites from possible DDos.
 Don’t shy away from spending a few bucks more on a premium plan if you run a business.

 7. Create Frequent Backups